Who We Are

 Christina Grande

 (she/her) moved to Alaska from San Francisco in 2006 for a news reporting job!
-About 4 years into that, Grande started to work part-time at a bike shop in Anchorage.
+About four years into that, Grande started to work part-time at a bike shop in Anchorage.
 Since then, she moved full-time into the bike shop world because she enjoyed working with the community at this level.
-She’s been a mentor with GRIT, sits on the board of directors for Singletrack Advocates who build and maintain singletrack mountain bike trails on Dena’ina land, and was a coach for a kids mountain bike camp called Mighty Bikes.
-In the 10 years of working at bike shops, she finds it very important to give back to those who make it possible for people to have fun on bikes and make it possible for folks like her to have a job in this industry.
+She’s been a mentor with GRIT, sits on the board of directors for Singletrack Advocates, who build and maintain singletrack mountain bike trails on Dena’ina land, and was a coach for a kids mountain bike camp called Mighty Bikes.
+In the ten years of working at bike shops, she finds it very important to give back to those who make it possible for people to have fun on bikes and for folks like her to have a job in this industry.
 In 2018, she started her bike guiding company called Alaska Bike Adventures.

 Zahra Alabanza

 (she/her/they) conjures enthusiasm for life by practicing pleasure and play, living simply, and seeking joy.
 Being a parent, organizer, creator, and adventurer are a few roles that allow her to explore the depths of her pleasure and joy.
-A project starting, wandering, overlover and outdoor junkie, she utilizes experience and space curation, outdoor adventure, land base work, wellness rituals, and being a creator as the root of her community organizing efforts to enhance the quality of life among Black folk.
+A project-starting, wandering, over lover, and outdoor junkie, she utilizes experience and space curation, outdoor adventure, land base work, wellness rituals, and being a creator as the root of her community organizing efforts to enhance the quality of life among Black folk.
 Her work centers Black women, children, and queer folks and meets at the intersection of justice, principled living, healing, quality of life, and Black liberation.
-She is the co-founder of Red, Bike and Green-Atlanta and Black Freedom Outfitters.
+She co-founded Red, Bike and Green-Atlanta and Black Freedom Outfitters.

 Molly Sugar